 The sash was of fine twisted linen and blue, purple, and scarlet yarn, the work of an embroiderer, just as the LORD had commanded Moses.
 (Exodus 39:29 NET)

 God invents boxer shorts!
-Again, linen is a unique fabric that keeps the wearer cool in hot weather and warm when it is cold which were very practical qualities for living in an arid climate with hot days and cold nights.
+Again, linen is a unique fabric that keeps the wearer cool in hot weather and warm when cold, which were efficient qualities for living in an arid climate with hot days and cold nights.
 The wearer of such linen would not sweat.
 Note that God is concerned about covering our nakedness or private parts (Exodus 20:26.
-1 Corinthians 12:20-24) where Satan seeks to display them in a shameful, exploitative way leading to a sense of vulnerability that approximates a fear of evil (Genesis 3:7).
+1 Corinthians 12:20-24).
+Satan seeks to display them in a shameful, exploitative way leading to a sense of vulnerability that approximates a fear of evil (Genesis 3:7).

 The High Priest’s Day of Atonement Uniform